-DES-3526:4#enable syslog
+DES-3500:4#enable syslog

 Command: enable syslog

-disable syslog
+Success.

+DES-3500:4#
-Purpose Used to enable the system log to be sent to a remote host.

-Syntax disable syslog

-Description The disable syslog command enables the system log to be sent to a remote host.
+disable syslog Purpose Used to enable the system log to be sent to a remote host.
+Syntax disable syslog Description The disable syslog command enables the system log to be sent to a remote host.
+Parameters None.
+Restrictions Only administrator-level users can issue this command.